ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ```
 Identity = <Identifier(s)> + <associated data>
 ```
 where associated data refers to data describing the characteristics of the identity that is associated with the identifier(s).
-An example of such associated data could be an X.509 issues by a CA.
+An example of such associated data could be an X.509 issued by a CA.

 This approach requires a decentralized, or at least strongly federated, infrastructure as expressed in the requirements below.